zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_bundle.md

 ## Options

 ```
   -h, --help                  help for bundle
+      --oci-concurrency int   Number of concurrent layer operations to perform when interacting with a remote bundle. (default 3)
 ```

 ## Options inherited from parent commands